seandiscovery/Black_Hole_Dilation/README.md

 -A particle moving at a radial relativstic speed at an instantaneous distance r from the EH of a Schw. black hole

-This code is very simple, and is included in time_dilation.py.
-The iPython notebook time_dilation_test has some simple plots that shows the relative strength of these effects for the same particle.
+The basic code for this comparison is simple, and is included in time_dilation.py.
+The actual plots are included in both time_dilation_test.ipynb (scratch notebook for developing project) and Physics_91SI_Final_Presentation.ipynb (final notebook for the in-class presentation), both included in the folder Python_Notebooks.

-The file massive_particle.py is setup for a more sophisticated black hole simulation tool.
-Ideally, we'd like to simulate the gravitational potential of a Schw. black hole, making a simple animation showing (a) the trajectory of a particle with a given initial velocity around the black hole, and (b) a trace of the time dilation of this particle, relative to a fixed observer at a large distance from the black hole.
+A class for constructing 3d plots of the time dilation surface near a SBH, as well as basic animations of how this surface changes with various variables, is defined in blackHole_animation.py.
+Tests of the plotting functions defined in this class are included in the folder Test_Functions.
+Since animations don't run in Jupyter notebooks, the file presentation_animations.py contains a script to run the relevant animations from the command line.

+NOTE: If you run the code locally, I suggest unpacking all files into one folder.
+The code has not yet been corrected to account for the new folders Test_Functions and Python_Notebooks; these were included to organize the repository.

 ## References ##